e271828e/Flight.jl/docs/notes/design/framework_design.md

 ### 13.3 Visibility: the contract is the interface

+**Declared in `outputs` = public; declared in `locals` = private intermediate;
-**Declared = public; undeclared = private; absent `outputs()` = no outputs.** Ports in the contract are connectable, GUI-listed and log-exported.
-Fields returned by stage functions but absent from the contract are **private intermediates**: they occupy table cells (they must survive from their computing stage to `f`/guards, and they serve the author's own debug panels via the snapshot, §12.2), but they are non-connectable — a build error, not a discouraged convention — and presentation-filtered by default.
+declared in neither = build error; absent `outputs()` = no outputs** (v0.8 —
+visibility by declaration *site*, the same move as kind-by-declaration-shape and tier-in-signature).
+Ports in the contract are connectable, GUI-listed and log-exported. `locals` entries occupy table cells (they must survive from their computing stage to `f`/guards, and they serve the author's own debug panels via the snapshot, §12.2), but they are non-connectable — a build error, not a discouraged convention — and presentation-filtered by default.
 Publicity is never implicit: even the minimal component writes `outputs(::LowPassFilter, ::Type{T}) where {T} = (x = T,)`, one line, in exchange for "public" always meaning someone wrote it down.

-- **Conformance**: a declared port must be produced — by exactly one stage, or by **auto-publication** for declared names matching state/mode (`z`) fields that no stage produces (§5.2).
-Declared-but-unproduced and produced-by-two-stages are build errors; a declared name matching neither a stage product nor a state field errors with both lists in hand ("not produced by any stage and not a state field").
-Undeclared returned fields are simply private.
+- **Conformance**: a declared port or local must be produced — by exactly one stage, or (ports only) by **auto-publication** for declared names matching state/mode (`z`) fields that no stage produces (§5.2).
+Stage membership is derived over `outputs` ∪ `locals` jointly (§14.1).
+Declared-but-unproduced and produced-by-two-stages are build errors, as is an `outputs`/`locals` name collision; a declared port matching neither a stage product nor a state field errors with both lists in hand ("not produced by any stage and not a state field").
+A *returned* field declared nowhere is a build error at probe with did-you-mean against `outputs` ∪ `locals` (v0.8 — under the retired observation rule it would have silently defined a new private cell, the return-side analogue of §13.4 walkthrough 1).
 The forgotten-branch walkthrough survives the flip: a declared `P` missing from the taken branch's return fails at probe; missing from an *untaken* branch, it fails loudly at that branch's first execution via the always-on check.
 - **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch — which Julia's type-stability discipline already demands for performance; the framework merely makes it a stated rule with a good error.
-- **Private cell types are probe-observed** — the one place evaluation retains schema authority, accepted because the blast radius is structurally local: a private field cannot cross the component boundary, and a divergent branch fails at first execution.
-(A `Private(T)` contract entry keeping type authority total is the fallback if migration surfaces private-type surprises; not built.)
+- **Schema authority is total** (v0.8, superseding the probe-observed exception): every field a stage returns is declared somewhere, and the always-on check's expected type is fully declaration-derived.
+The original acceptance rationale for observation-authority ("blast radius structurally local — a private field cannot cross the component boundary") held for *shape* errors only: under a `Dual` activation, an accidentally pinned private intermediate would be probe-observed as `Float64`, enshrined as the expected type, and its dropped partials would flow out through `f` in perfectly conformant types — a silently wrong Jacobian.
+Declared ports are protected against exactly this by the exact-match check (§14.5); observation-authority made privates the one unprotected surface.
+Strict `locals` closes the hole by dissolution: the declared eltype *is* the participation statement, so there is nothing left to diagnose heuristically (a `Float64`-under-`Dual` local is declared, deliberate and visible).
 - **What died here**: the `unlisted` flag (§4.2 revision note) — presentational hiding of connectable ports — and its satellite-function representation; the RNG-state case that motivated it needs *nothing* now (`h` reads `z` directly, §5.2).
 The identity-publication default died with it (§9.4 step 4): publication driven by the contract replaces publication of everything with hiding annotations on top.
+In v0.8, **probe-observed private cells** and the `Private(T)` fallback joined them: the former broken by the partial-dropping argument above, the latter obviated by `locals` (a wrapper inside `outputs` would break "declared = public" and introduce the layer's first wrapper type;
+  a separate declaration encodes visibility by site instead).
+The opt-in variant with a `Float64`-under-`Dual` diagnostic died too — it legislated an ambiguity that strictness dissolves.

 ### 13.4 Failure walkthroughs (the error-locality grounding)

-The four mistakes that decided declaration-vs-inference, with their failure sites under this layer (each was traced under inference-by-evaluation too; in every case the failure surfaced inside *correct* code, later, or never):
+The five mistakes that decided declaration-vs-inference, with their failure sites under this layer (each was traced under inference-by-evaluation too; in every case the failure surfaced inside *correct* code, later, or never):